 If you're unsure of how the Health Insurance Marketplace—the official name for public health exchanges—is designed to work, or if you're simply curious about how these exchanges could help you, consider these 6 key questions:

 The public exchanges were generally designed to help those who don't have health care coverage—or those who have health insurance but whose coverage doesn't meet the ACA's requirements—find health coverage that fits their needs.
 But anyone, regardless of current coverage status, can use the public health care exchanges to shop for insurance.

 How much you'll pay for coverage depends on a variety of factors, including income, family size, and the plan you select.
-You can shop on the public exchanges even if you have employer-provided coverage, though you may not want to, because most employers pay part of the premiums, and many have negotiated lower costs with health care providers.
-As of 2016, over 157 million workers or some 49% of the US population was covered by employer-based health care plans, according to the U.S. Census Bureau.
+You can shop on the public exchanges even if you have employer-provided coverage, though you may not want to, because most employers pay part of the premiums, and many have negotiated lower costs with US health care providers.
+As of 2016, over 157 million workers or some 49% of the US population was covered by employer-based health care plans, according to Kaiser Family Foundation.3

 What plans are available?

 The exchanges categorize plans into 4 levels, determined by the way health care costs are shared by the consumer and the insurance provider.
 Plans at the highest level, called "platinum plans," cover, on average, an estimated 90% of an individual's health care costs.
 Gold plans cover 80%, silver plans cover 70%, and bronze plans cover 60%.
 Individuals under age 30 can opt for catastrophic policies: These carry the lowest premiums of any plan, but they do not qualify for income-based subsidies.

 What are my expected costs?

 There's a lot that goes into determining your total health care cost.
 Beyond your monthly insurance premiums, your health care dollars can be broken down into 4 buckets: deductibles, copayments, coinsurance, and out-of-pocket (OOP) expenses.